-The Gateway Family YMCA is the one of the largest YMCAs in the State and is comprised of six YMCA branches and an Association Office.
-The Association Office, Elizabeth Branch and Youth Development Branch are located in Elizabeth, while the Five Points Branch, Wellness Center Branch and WISE Center Branch are located in Union and the Rahway Branch is located in Rahway.
+The Gateway Family YMCA is the one of the largest YMCAs in the State and is comprised of four branches and an Association Office.
+The Association Office and the Elizabeth Branch are both located in Elizabeth, while the Five Points Branch and Wellness Center is located in Union and Rahway Branch is located in Rahway.

-The Gateway Family YMCA serves Avenel, Carteret, Clark, Colonia, Elizabeth, Hillside, Kenilworth, Linden, Port Reading, Rahway, Roselle, Roselle Park, Sewaren, Union, Vauxhall, Winfield Park, and Woodbridge in NJ, and operates the Dudley House Veterans Transitional Housing Program in Plainfield, NJ.
+The Gateway Family YMCA service areas include the communities of Clark, Elizabeth, Hillside, Linden, Kenilworth, Rahway, Roselle Park, Union, Avenel, Carteret and Colonia.
 But all are welcome.